RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/10_storage.md

 {{< figure src="../images/lab9-storage-5.png" title="Lab 9 Figure 5: New Volume Attached to Instance in Volume Listing" >}}

 {{% alert success %}}
-You should now have an active volume in your volume listing and it should be attached to your studentX-cirros-1.
+You should now have an active volume in your volume listing and it should be attached to your {{< student "" "-cirros-1" >}} instance.

 If you do not, let the intstructor know now
 {{% /alert %}}